-We do not have any committed external source of funds other than the Novartis Agreement.
-The remaining potential milestone payments under the Novartis Agreement are subject to our achievement of specified clinical, regulatory and commercial events related to Fovista, none of which can be assured.
-Our future commercial revenues, if any, will be derived from sales of Fovista, Zimura or any other products that we are able to successfully develop, which, depending on the product, may not be available for several years, if at all.
-In addition, if approved, Fovista or Zimura or any product that we acquire or inlicense may not achieve commercial success.
-If that is the case, we may need to obtain substantial additional financing to achieve our business objectives.
+We do not have any committed external source of funds other than the Novartis Agreement, and the remaining potential milestone payments under the Novartis Agreement are subject to our achievement of specified regulatory and commercial events related to Fovista, none of which are likely to be achieved given the data outcome of the OPH1002 and OPH1003 trials.
+Our future commercial revenues, if any, will be derived from sales of any of our product candidates that we are able to successfully develop, which, depending on the product, may not be available for several years, if at all.
+In addition, if approved, Fovista or Zimura or any product that we acquire or in-license or acquire may not achieve commercial success.
+If that is the case, we will need to obtain substantial additional financing to achieve our business objectives.
 Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.